senzelden/berlin_bike_traffic/README.md

 ### Background

-The city of Berlin makes their data more and more publicly accessible.
+The city of Berlin makes a lot of their bicycle data publicly accessible.

 ### Goal